Mondo (scripture)

-A (問答, mondō) is a recorded collection of dialogues between a pupil and a rōshi (a Zen Buddhist teacher).
+A (問答, mondō) is a recorded collection of dialogues between a pupil and a Zen Buddhist master.
 Zen tradition values direct experience and communication over scriptures.
-Some teachers go so far as to instruct their pupils to tear up their scriptures.
+Some rōshis (Zen teachers), go so far as to instruct their pupils to tear up their scriptures.
 However, sometimes the mondō acts as a guide on the method of instruction.

 One example of a non-Buddhist mondō is the Sokuratesu-no-mondō, the Japanese translation of the Socratic method, whereby Socrates asked his students questions to elicit the innate truth from assumed facts.